 - Final summary symposia – 25-26 October 2016, Bled, Slovenia

-EqUIP will summarize the findings and recommendations emerging from the Symposia in a Summary Report on Opportunities and Priorities for Future Research Collaboration between the funding agencies.
+EqUIP will summarise the findings and recommendations emerging from the Symposia in a Summary Report on Opportunities and Priorities for Future Research Collaboration between the funding agencies.
 The report will also provide suggestions as how these priorities and opportunities might best be pursued.
 In addition, three Policy Briefs will be developed to orientate policy makers on areas in which work has been completed or may be undertaken in the future

 The invitation and involvement of external stakeholders is planned at this stage, to consider whether they wish to develop new collaborative activities based on EqUIP’s achievements.